Preschool Halloween Theme

 Rat In His Hole

-Player stands beside quart jar and drops clothespins or rubber rats (found at pet stores) into jar.
+Player stands beside quart jar and drops clothespins or rubber rats (found at pet stores) into a jar.

 ~Submitted by Barb in Texas

 Print out paper size pictures related to your party theme.
 Laminate or contact for durability.
-Make small notecard size copy of each picture.
+Make a small notecard size copy of each picture.
 Tape the large pics to the floor in a circle.
 Add music and a bucket to draw the smaller pics out of and you have a cake-walk-type-game.
-We used goodie bags one year and then just trinkets the following year.
+We used goodie bags for one year and then just trinkets the following year.
 Kids LOVE this game.

 ~Submitted by Betheny